raul23/Darth-Vader-RPi/docs/change_default_settings.rst

      }
    ],

+What each channel controls:

+   - **Channel 0** controls Darth Vader's breathing sound
+   - **Channel 1** controls the *Imperial March song* and all Darth Vader quotes
+   - **Channel 2** controls the lighsaber sound effects and the closing sound

 .. note::

    Volume takes values in the range 0.0 to 1.0 (inclusive).
-As per the `pygame's documentation <https://www.pygame.org/docs/ref/mixer.html#pygame.mixer.Sound.set_volume>`__.
+As per the `pygame documentation <https://www.pygame.org/docs/ref/mixer.html#pygame.mixer.Sound.set_volume>`__.

 Change closing sound